overcrash66/Audio-File-Translator---S2ST/readme.md

 - You can customize the translation model and other settings by modifying the script.

-## Logging

-- The script logs translation results and errors to a log file named log.txt.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for details.